|

 PO1.205 |

-on the corner of East State (Mill Street) and Main Street in downtown
+of East State (Mill Street) and Main Street in downtown Niles.

-Niles.
-At various times, it housed the Dollar Savings Bank, Home
+At various times, it housed the Dollar Savings Bank, Home Federal

-Federal Savings Bank and The Girl Scout Council.
-This building
+Savings Bank and The Girl Scout Council.
+This building is also

 If laborers walked morning and night